na-na-hi/renget/archive/tneot7wz.md

 "Kid's got some energy, I'll give him that.
 I never really cared about being the best - I used to just be happy being me.
 I get it, though, the fear of failing, the terror of not being able to beat everything and everyone that gets in your way.
 I also know how easy it is to pretend, to protect yourself from your flaws with bravado and laughter, but be careful that doesn't become arrogance, or it'll get you killed before you become the man you want to be."

 **Himari Miko - Hidden Leaf Genin**
 "She's funny, she's clever, she's cute and she's a fantastic liar - keep away from this one Junki, she'll eat you alive!
 For real though, it took me a while to realize how uncomfortable she was in her own skin.
 Like a bird in a golden cage, she revels in the attention but hates being behind the bars and she's looking for something to fill the days.
 Tell you what, if you want to go and do something stupid, I'll tag along for a while, you're more interesting than I think you realize."

 **Takeru Suzuki - Hidden Leaf Genin**
-WiP
+"Why run so fast, is he running towards something he wants, or away from something he's afraid of?
+Turns out it might be neither - once I got to know him he's a surprisingly stable sort for someone who can't stand still.
+His parents weren't shinobi and he's here of his own accord - better yet, he doesn't have any ancestral guilt weighing him down and even his remarkable jutsu is a product of his own interest.
+He might not realize it, but he's the perfect example of what the war has taken from us, not because it's touched him, but because he's what we shinobi could have been without it."

 ####Team 2
 **Osamu - Hidden Leaf Jonin**